-Prospectuses from previous WGs provide good models for developing a new WG prospectus, for examples see: Extremes WG, Southern Ocean WG, GRISO WG.
+Prospectuses from previous WGs provide good models for developing a new WG prospectus, for examples see: Extremes WG, Southern Ocean WG, GRISO WG, Tropical Belt WG.
 A template for a new WG prospectus can be downloaded here.

-New WG prospectuses due October 2, 2015
+New WG prospectuses due October 7, 2016

-Electronic copies of a prospectus (PDF) should be submitted to USCPO (uscpo@usclivar.org).
+Electronic copies of a prospectus (.doc) should be submitted to USCPO (uscpo@usclivar.org).
 No exceptions will be made for submissions past deadline.
-The SSC will then consider the requests received and, in consultation with the USCPO and the IAG, will respond as rapidly as possible to facilitate the initiation of the approved WGs by early January 2016.
-Unless otherwise justified, the start date for new WG activities will be January 2, 2015.
-WGs should plan to complete their tasks between December 2017 and 2018.
+The SSC will then consider the requests received and, in consultation with the USCPO and the IAG, will respond as rapidly as possible to facilitate the initiation of the approved WGs by January 2017.
+Unless otherwise justified, the start date for new WG activities will be January 2, 2017.
+WGs should plan to complete their tasks between December 2018 and 2019.

 The start of one new WG is anticipated through this call.
-It is likely that not all submitted prospectuses will be supported.
-The next call will be in September 2016.
+The next call will be in September 2017.